-Objectives for the interpretation have been well considered but may not be wholly consistent throughout the progress of the play in performance.
+There is evidence of a theoretical approach to set and lighting in terms of the play as a whole.
+Intentions for the set and lighting have been well considered but may not be wholly consistent throughout the progress of the play in performance.

-There will be examples of how the interpretation may be communicated to an audience without losing sight of the play's original performance values.
+There will be examples of how the set and lighting may be utilised without losing sight of the play's original performance values.

-Ideas will be imaginative and practical but perhaps the discussion is not as rounded or ideas justified enough as they might be for the higher marks or there is less consideration of a range of performance elements that have to be considered within the chosen interpretation.
+Ideas will be imaginative and practical but perhaps the discussion is not as rounded or ideas justified enough as it might be for the higher marks or there is less consideration of other elements of the performance that have to be matched with the approach to set and lighting.